 Her activism has been through several board roles for the California Association of Instructional Administrators, the Montebello Rehabilitation Hospital, the Foundation for the Carolinas, and the Greater Opportunity Development Center, a foundation she created to help the poor improve their lives.
 She has mentored over 30,000 vulnerable persons to earn degrees in higher education.
 Dr. Freeman has been recognized in Who's Who in America and the Harlem Renaissance Award for being an Outstanding President of a Historically Black College and University.

-Dr. Freeman is the author of 25 scholarly publications, and she is the author of the following books and albums: Step Up Sister, Step Up Sister Music with Poetry Album, Step Up Sister Poetry, and Black River.
+Dr. Freeman is the author of 25 scholarly publications and the following books and albums: Step Up Sister, Step Up Sister Music with Poetry Album, Step Up Sister Poetry, and Black River.
 She has also served as a Pentagon fellow for the U.S. Army Center of Military History.
 The only woman in history to establish two NASA SEMAA Laboratories to help disadvantaged youth enter the STEM fields, Dr. Freeman is proud to have solicited funds from 65 corporations totaling 50 million dollars.

-Dr. Freeman is currently fundraising and grants writing consultant and the project director of the Bureau of Prisons Reentry CRN Project with Sampson Jefferson and Associates.
-Her projects range from faith-based prison reform to secondary, and post-secondary classroom education strategies.
+Dr. Freeman is currently a fundraising and grants writing consultant and the project director of the Bureau of Prisons Reentry CRN Project with Sampson Jefferson and Associates.
+Her projects range from faith-based prison reform to secondary and post-secondary classroom education strategies.